 Insects and Diseases

-- Remove any vegetable plants that have stopped producing to reduce the chance of disease or insects.
+- Continue to remove any vegetable plants that have stopped producing to reduce the chance of disease or insects.

 - Garlic and onions are ready when their tops start to bend over.
 Remove their tops after they have dried and store in a cool place.

-- Plant cool season vegetables such as broccoli, Brussel sprouts, onions, radishes, carrots, spinach, kale and lettuces.
+- Plant vegetables such as broccoli, Brussel sprouts, onions, radishes, carrots, spinach, kale and lettuces.

 - Continue to remove weeds by pulling them or spraying with appropriate herbicides.
 Don’t let them go to seed.